REVIEW:

 When touring in kayaks, the kayaks are often turned over on the beach

-are turned, the rudders are often driven into the beach gravel, especially
+kayaks are turned, the rudders are often driven into the beach gravel,

-if turned solo from the bow.
-Another way sand or gravel can become lodged
+especially if turned solo from the bow.
+Another way sand or gravel can

-in the rudder assembly is during landing in rougher conditions where the
+become lodged in the rudder assembly is during landing in rougher conditions

-waves or surf are churning up the sea bottom.
-To test these scenarios
+where the waves or surf are churning up the sea bottom.
+To test these

-I scooped up a couple of handfuls of sand and gravel and poured them over
+scenarios I scooped up a couple of handfuls of sand and gravel and poured

-the Rudder Housing.
-I then lightly rinsed the material off and paddled
+them over the Rudder Housing.
+I then lightly rinsed the material off

-out letting the waves do the rest of the cleaning.
-When I released the
+and paddled out letting the waves do the rest of the cleaning.
+When

-rudder it fully deployed, this time with a grinding noise and without
+I released the rudder it fully deployed, this time with a grinding noise

-the resounding thunk.
-I retracted the rudder and attempted
+and without the resounding "thunk".
+I retracted the rudder

-to deploy it again.
-It stuck a bit, but did drop into position after working
+and attempted to deploy it again.
+It stuck a bit, but did drop into

 While